canonical/kafka-operator/docs/tutorial/integrate-with-client-applications.md

-(tutorial-4-integrate-with-client-applications)=
+(tutorial-integrate-with-client-applications)=
 # 4. Integrate with client applications

-This is part of the [Charmed Apache Kafka Tutorial](1-introduction).
+This is part of the [Charmed Apache Kafka Tutorial](introduction).
 Please refer to this page for more information and an overview of the content.

 ## Integrate with client applications